GIScience/gis-training-resource-center/content/Module_4/en_qgis_styling_vector_data.md

 1. Open the styling panel and open the `single marker` options.
 2. Under `Symbol layer type`, select __"SVG Marker"__
 3. Scroll down to the SVG-Browser.
-Here you will find all the folder of your installed SVG-libraries.
+Here you will find all the folders of your installed SVG-libraries.

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_30.30.2_using_svg_symbols.mp4"></video>